eromatiya/the-glorious-dotfiles/README.md

 - Note:
 	- In multihead setups, both rofi configuration will only open in your PRIMARY screen.
 You can change that by changing the `monitor` value in the `configuration {}` block.
 More info in `man rofi`.

+If you're using `GNawesOME`:

+- Note:
+	- Unlike in `Floppy`, the rofi will open in fullscreen mode and will open in the focused screen.
+	- It's likely that you still need to change the `paddings` in the `mainbox {}` and `element {}` block.

 ### Use the Powerleve10k prompt